Vernon E. Jordan Jr., lawyer and D.C. political power broker, dies at 85

 He retained his position at Akin Gump — “I’m there every Friday,” he said — and continued to be a presence in Washington.

 Mr. Jordan’s first wife, the former Shirley Yarbrough, died of multiple sclerosis in 1985, after 26 years of marriage.
 The next year, he married Ann Dibble Cook, a onetime professor of social work at the University of Chicago.
-In addition to his wife, survivors include a daughter from his first marriage, Vickee Jordan Adams, and two grandsons.
+In addition to his wife, of Washington, survivors include a daughter from his first marriage, Vickee Jordan of Washington; three stepchildren, Toni Cook Bush of Washington, Janice Cook Roberts and Mercer Cook, both of New York; and two grandsons.

 During the 2008 presidential election, he supported Hillary Clinton over Obama, saying, “I’m too old to trade friendship for race.”